 - Don’t sweat it – composting is a natural process, so whatever you do, it will happen eventually!
 It should take between 3-12 months.

 - Spread on garden beds – adding 1-2 inches of compost just before planting will give your plants a nutrient boost!

 - Use around fruit bushes and trees to help retain soil moisture and prevent weeds.
 Don’t place it directly against the bark as this could cause rotting.

 - Feed your lawn – dressing your lawn with compost helps young grass take root and can make your garden healthier and greener!

-We’ve also written a guide to growing at home on a budget during lockdown – check it out here.
+We’ve also written a guide to growing at home on a budget – check it out here.